 Click the links below to find more information:

-The Program in Anatomy offers both an MS and a PhD in Clinical Anatomy and is training the next generation of educators and scholars in the field.
+The Program in Clinical Anatomy offers a MS in Clinical Anatomy and a Clinical Anatomy track in its PhD program, both of which are training the next generation of educators and scholars in the field.

 Upon graduation, Masters students will be prepared to teach anatomy in a variety of environments including community colleges and other undergraduate institutions, and secondary schools.
 Students with this degree will have a distinctive background, including strong communication skills, that will also position them well for applications to professional schools such as those of Dentistry, Medicine and other Health Sciences.